abishek5225/Web-Development-Practice/4_projects/README.md

-These are the first projects I've created while learning JavaScript.
+These are the first projects I've created while learning JavaScript